View Other Schools

 Please share anything you would like to mention to the SHSU-COM Admissions Committee about yourself to strengthen your application.
 (500 characters)

-Below are common interview questions that you might encounter on your important day for Sam Houston State University.
+Below are common interview questions that you might encounter on your important day for Sam Houston State University College of Osteopathic Medicine.

 What questions do you have for us about our program?